apmlabs/ace-box/Readme.md

 License headers can be added automatically be running `./tools/addlicenseheader.sh` (see file for details).

-### Oauth token scopes
+### Oauth client scopes

-The recommended scopes for the Oauth token are:
+The recommended scopes for the Oauth client are:

 ```yaml
 app-engine:apps:run